 How long do braces hurt after tightening?

 Braces pain after tightening should only last for a couple of days, and it shouldn't last as long as the initial pain from first getting your braces on did.
 Rubber bands or chains can also cause pain.

 Does it hurt to get braces off?

 Getting your brackets taken off doesn't hurt.
-However, your orthodontist may have to use some force to remove the brackets and the glue, which can leave your mouth feeling a bit tender afterwards.
+However, your orthodontist may have to use some force to remove braces by pushing on the brackets and the glue, which can leave your mouth feeling a bit tender afterwards.
 You also may notice some tenderness simply from the absence of pressure your teeth had gotten so used to.